casangi/casadocs/docs/tasks/task_plotms.rst

    -  *phasecenter*

       -  Direction coordinates of the desired phase center.
-      -  "" (default) : use phasecenter in field table.
+      -  "" (default) : use phase center in MeasurementSet.

    .. rubric:: Interactive Flagging Extensions